This post aims to be a guide on tactics for our CM 01/02. So in this post you will see:

 It’s not funny.

-I don’t know why, i’ve always ridden my teams using training 4-1-3-2.
+I don’t know why, I’ve always ridden my teams using training 4-1-3-2.
 Sometimes he climbed the sides forming a kind of 2-3-3-2.

-Worked… But it depended heavily on the players at their disposal.
+It’s works, but it depended heavily on the players at their disposal.

 Now that I’ve started tinkering with the wibwob fields, with ball and no ball, I’m even getting results with half-mouthed players.